Santiago de Compostela — Callejar, Cuisine and Pilgrims

 Hikers had arrived on foot at the center of the Plaza do Obradoiro in Santiago de Compostela where six paths converge at a stone embossed with a scallop.
 Some who had hiked the historic Camino de Santiago pilgrim’s route appeared beleaguered and in need of a shave.
 A few rested on their packs and changed into fresh socks.
 Others gathered to embrace with fellow hikers and snap commemorative selfies in front of the iconic Catedral de Santiago de Compostela.

 I arrived by train, refreshed after a night’s rest in my hotel and seeking a less spiritual objective.
-I wanted to see a verdant part of Spain I hadn’t visited before, sample some tasty Galician seafood cuisine and seek an explanation as to why for centuries people have journeyed from afar to visit Santiago.
+I wanted to see a verdant part of Spain I hadn’t visited before, sample some tasty Galician seafood cuisine and seek a better understanding why for centuries people have journeyed from afar to visit Santiago.

 I first learned about the Camino de Santiago route from the 2010 film, The Way.
 Being an occasional backpacker, the film inspired me to consider the Camino for my backpacking bucket list.